HurSungYun/mysqltime/README.md

 ## motivation

-MySQL has [the TIME type](https://dev.mysql.com/doc/refman/8.0/en/time.html) which supports saving times.
+MySQL has [the TIME type](https://dev.mysql.com/doc/refman/8.0/en/time.html) which supports storing time data.

 According to its spec, it is said that